 Teal is a Colorado native from the Western Slope.
 She lives in Lyons with her husband, daughter, and two dogs.
 When she’s not at TPCA, Teal can be found outside running, hiking, or skiing.
 She also loves to read, travel, and watch live music.

 Teal has worked as a kindergarten and second grade teacher, as well as a literacy specialist.
 She has over eight years experience working in core knowledge schools.

-Mr. Bean is entering his eleventh year at TPCA and his third as K-5 Dean of Students.
+Mr. Bean is entering his twelfth year at TPCA and his first as the Operations Manager.
 He is very enthused to work with a dedicated staff, hard-working students, supportive parents, and a caring community.

 Doug lives in Longmont with his wife, Tami, and their three kids, Keegan, Karson, and Jewel.
 When he’s not at TPCA, he can be found at his kids’ sporting events, fishing, or working at summer camp.
 He was born and raised in the great state of Kansas where he attended college in Manhattan, Kansas, The Little Apple.

 He feels honored to be part of the team at TPCA and is always excited about the successes we achieve together.
 Go Timberwolves!

 This is Alycia’s eighth year at TPCA, and her second as the Dean of Character.
 Alycia is excited to begin this new role and continue to be a part of the TPCA community.